 - Weave the dark blue strips into the front of the card, using the glue stick to secure the strips at the ends.
 Do not work about gluing every intersection point, just the ends.

 - Once you weave in all of the pieces, glue the remaining 1/2 sheet of dark blue construction paper onto the back of the woven page to secure all of the pieces.
-Trim the edge of the card if you would like.
+Trim the edge of the card if needed.

 - Now to make the snowflake stamps…Cut 3 equal pieces of pipe cleaner, approximately 3 inches long (This does not have to be precise)